-The course consists of 3 hours of lectures, a 1-hour tutorial, and a 3-hour laboratory session per fortnight.
-Tutorial starts from week 3 and lab starts from week 5.

-Lectures (weeks 1-12) - 3 hr/wk

-Tutorials (start from week 2) - 1 hr/wk
+The course consists of 3 hours of lectures, a 1-hour tutorial, and a 3-hour laboratory session.
+Lectures (weeks 1-12) - 3 hr/wk, Tutorials (start from week 2) - 1 hr/wk

-Laboratory classes (start from week 3 for odd weeks and from week 4 for even weeks) - 3 hrs /fortnight
+Laboratory classes (start from week 5 for odd weeks and from week 4 for even weeks) - 3 hrs /fortnight.\Week 7 Friday being a holiday, a catch-up lab will be organised for lab groups enrolled for odd weeks.